defold/defold.github.io/_posts/2026-06-02-Mad-Skills-Motocross-2.md

 **Eugene:** As we already ported many projects, rebuilding some from scratch, one important thing is that porting project is much easier if you have access to original code!
 And one more: Mesh component is a great tool, one just need to figure it out.

-**Paweł:** It was very scary for me to add any online features like leaderboards, online features, stuff like this, but when you face it, it's not so difficult.
+**Paweł:** It was very scary for me to add any online features like leaderboards, stuff like this, but when you face it, it's not so difficult.
 Maybe because we already had a nicely working server infrastructure, because now only this part sounds scary to me, but there are a lot of solutions, also for Defold, that simplifies it a lot.
 Client side implementation is usually very simple and straightforward.

 ##### Thank you very much for the interview, and we wish Refold and Turborilla continued success with Mad Skills Motocross 2 on Poki!